NixM0nk3y/coredns-docker-discovery/README.md

     hostname_domain HOSTNAME_DOMAIN_NAME
     network_aliases DOCKER_NETWORK
     label LABEL
+    ttl TTL
 }
 ```

-* `DOCKER_ENDPOINT`: the path to the docker socket.
+ - `DOCKER_ENDPOINT`: the path to the docker socket.
 If unspecified, defaults to `unix:///var/run/docker.sock`.
 It can also be TCP socket, such as `tcp://127.0.0.1:999`.
-* `DOMAIN_NAME`: the name of the domain for [container name](https://docs.docker.com/engine/reference/run/#name---name), e.g. when `DOMAIN_NAME` is `docker.loc`, your container with `my-nginx` (as subdomain) [name](https://docs.docker.com/engine/reference/run/#name---name) will be assigned the domain name: `my-nginx.docker.loc`
+ - `DOMAIN_NAME`: the name of the domain for [container name](https://docs.docker.com/engine/reference/run/#name---name), e.g. when `DOMAIN_NAME` is `docker.loc`, your container with `my-nginx` (as subdomain) [name](https://docs.docker.com/engine/reference/run/#name---name) will be assigned the domain name: `my-nginx.docker.loc`
-* `HOSTNAME_DOMAIN_NAME`: the name of the domain for [hostname](https://docs.docker.com/config/containers/container-networking/#ip-address-and-hostname).
+ - `HOSTNAME_DOMAIN_NAME`: the name of the domain for [hostname](https://docs.docker.com/config/containers/container-networking/#ip-address-and-hostname).
 Work same as `DOMAIN_NAME` for hostname.
-* `DOCKER_NETWORK`: the name of the docker network.
+ - `DOCKER_NETWORK`: the name of the docker network.
 Resolve directly by [network aliases](https://docs.docker.com/v17.09/engine/userguide/networking/configure-dns) (like internal docker dns resolve host by aliases whole network)
-* `LABEL`: container label of resolving host (by default enable and equals ```coredns.dockerdiscovery.host```)
+ - `LABEL`: container label of resolving host (by default enable and equals `coredns.dockerdiscovery.host`)
+ - `TTL`: ttl for domain (by default `3600`)

 ## How To Build

 ```
 GO111MODULE=on go get -u github.com/coredns/coredns
-GO111MODULE=on go get github.com/rb-coredns/coredns-dockerdiscovery
+GO111MODULE=on go get github.com/rb-coredns/coredns-docker-discovery
 cd ~/go/src/github.com/coredns/coredns
-echo "docker:github.com/rb-coredns/coredns-dockerdiscovery" >> plugin.cfg
+echo "docker:github.com/rb-coredns/coredns-docker-discovery" >> plugin.cfg
-cat plugin.cfg | uniq > plugin.cfg.tmp
+cat plugin.cfg | uniq > plugin.cfg
-mv plugin.cfg.tmp plugin.cfg
 make all
 ~/go/src/github.com/coredns/coredns/coredns --version
 ```